maxpou/maxpou.fr/src/content/pages/personal-user-manual/personal-user-manual.md

 - Work-life balance.
 - _"Actions speak louder than words"_.

+## Working Hours & Timezone

+- **Timezone**: I'm based in Europe in Paris (CET), but this can vary as I travel.
+- **Core hours**: I'm typically available between 9:00 and 18:00 in my local timezone.
+I fully disconnect outside work hours and on weekends.
+- **Flexibility**: I don't expect immediate responses and I won't be offended if you reply async.

 ## My Work Preferences\*

 _\* As mentioned above, this list sums up the way I like to work.
 It is absolutely not here to set expectations._

 - **Asynchronous communication**.
 Notifications are my productivity killer.
 They are always switched off.
-That's why I am more "offline" than the average.
+That's why I am more "offline" than average.
 It allows me to do deep work sessions, free of distractions.
 - **Home office**.
 [My work setup](/uses) is very minimalistic and nomad-friendly.
 It's common to see me with different backgrounds during remote meetings.
 I find myself more productive working from different places (co-working space, cafe, library...).